Protests at Los Angeles arirpot. Photo: Konrad Fiedler/AFP

 President Trump's ban on immigration from seven Muslim-majority countries “goes in the wrong direction,” Swiss foreign minister Didier Burkhalter has said.

 Trump’s executive order, signed on Friday, temporarily barred citizens from Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen from entering the US.
 It also indefinitely banned all Syrian refugees and suspended the US refugee admissions programme.

-In a statement reacting to Trump's controversial order, which caused chaos and protests at airports across the US as many people with valid visas were prevented from entering America, Burkhalter said any measures taken to prevent terrorism “should respect fundamental rights and international law.
+reacting to Trump’s controversial order, which caused chaos and protests at airports across the US as many people with valid visas were prevented from entering America, Burkhalter said any measures taken to prevent terrorism “should respect fundamental rights and international law.